 Prior to the launching on January 16, 1991 of Operation Desert Storm, an operation that reversed Iraq's August 1990 invasion of Kuwait, President George H.W.
 Bush called on the Iraqi people to overthrow Saddam.
-Within days of the end of the Gulf war (February 28, 1991), opposition Shiite Muslims in southern Iraq and Kurdish factions in northern Iraq, emboldened by the regime's defeat and the hope of U.S. support, launched significant rebellions.1 The revolt in southern Iraq reached the suburbs of Baghdad, but the well-trained and loyal Republican Guard forces had survived the war largely intact, having been withdrawn from battle prior to the U.S. ground offensive, and the Guard defeated the Shiite rebels by mid-March 1991.
-The Kurds, benefitting from a U.S.-led "no fly zone" established in April 1991, were able to carve out an autonomous zone in northern Iraq, and remain largely free of Baghdad's rule today.
+Within days of the end of the Gulf war (February 28, 1991), opposition Shiite Muslims in southern Iraq and Kurdish factions in northern Iraq, emboldened by the regime's defeat and the hope of U.S. support, launched significant rebellions.
+The revolt in southern Iraq reached the suburbs of Baghdad, but the well-trained and loyal Republican Guard forces had survived the war largely intact, having been withdrawn from battle prior to the U.S. ground offensive, and it defeated the Shiite rebels by mid-March 1991.
+The Kurds, benefitting from a U.S.-led "no fly zone" established in April 1991, were able to drive Iraqi troops out of much of northern Iraq and establish an autonomous zone there; the Kurds remain largely free of Baghdad's rule today.

 According to press reports, about two months after the failure of the Shiite uprising, President George H.W.
-Bush forwarded to Congress an intelligence finding stating that the United States would undertake efforts to promote a military coup against Saddam Hussein; a reported \$15 million to \$20 million was allocated for that purpose.2 The Administration apparently believed - and this view apparently still is shared by many experts and U.S officials - that a coup by elements within the current regime could produce a favorable new government without fragmenting Iraq.
-Many observers, however, including neighboring governments, feared that Shiite and Kurdish groups, if they ousted Saddam, would divide Iraq into warring ethnic and tribal groups, opening Iraq to influence from neighboring Iran, Turkey, and Syria.
+Bush forwarded to Congress an intelligence finding stating that the United States would undertake efforts to promote a military coup against Saddam Hussein; a reported \$15 million to \$20 million was allocated for that purpose.2 The Administration apparently believed - and this view apparently still is shared by many experts and U.S. officials - that a coup by elements within the current regime could produce a favorable new government without fragmenting Iraq.
+Many observers, however, including neighboring governments, feared that Shiite and